lsst/dp0-3_lsst_io/data-products-dp0-3/table-access-and-queries.rst

 Note that the linking failure flag will only exist for simulated objects, as a real object that is not linked will not be in the ``SSObject`` table.

-Example: an object whose photometry failed in u and y band will have ``flags`` value of 66 (in binary, 1000010).
+Example: an object whose absolute magnitude fit failed in the g and r bands will have a ``flags`` value of 12 (in binary, 1100).

 Truth data
 ~~~~~~~~~~